My PHP Development Environment

 In the PHP Explorer panel, right-click on the project name (concrete5.git in my case) and choose Properties.

-• select to Enable project specific settings
+Enable project specific settings - select the

 Now it’s time to see the full power of your new development system!